terminaldweller/devourer/README.md

 There is a little feature that searches for a term  on wikipedia and one that extracts requirements from RFCs.<br/>

 To see what endpoints are present and how to use them or interact with them go to `/docs`.
 Devourer is powered by fastapi.
 Everything is in its default location.<br/>

+There is a live instance on https://mila.terminaldweller.com/mila.<br/>
+You can look at the docs [here](https://mila.terminalweller.com/docs).<br/>